matthewjz-lyonsk6/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user when designing and developing software, as even the most advanced technology can be rendered useless if it's too complex for users to understand or operate.

+# 2023-11-30
+- "Programming wisdom for today: 'Code is read much more often than it is written.
+Therefore, write code as if the person who will read it is a violent psychopath who knows where you live.'"
+This quote by Martin Golding emphasizes the importance of writing clear, understandable, and well-documented code that can be easily maintained and debugged by other developers.
+It also highlights the fact that coding is not just about writing code, but also about communicating with other members of a development team and with future maintainers of the code.